Aj-fx/Aj_fx_/README.md

 ### SIMPLE SETUP

-## If there is an error deploying,try the following steps
+## If there is an error deploying,try the following 5steps
  1. If you dont have a github account create a account.
 Click github logo
 <a href="https://github.com/signup/"><span class="avatar"><img height='50' src="./photo/aj.png" alt="Error"> </a></span>